Relax, would you? Really. Just relax. Your retirement will be OK.

 Fair deal?
 Excellent.
 Then let's get started.

 If you have a retirement plan at work, sign up.
 The money will go directly from your paycheck to the account before you can get your hands on it.
 All contributions will lower your taxable income -- in other words, they will lower your tax bill.
-Plus, your employer might pay you to participate, in the form of matching your contributions; you put in a dollar, the employer puts in 50 cents -- or whatever formula your employer uses.
+Plus, your employer might pay you to participate, in the form of matching your contributions; you put in $1, the employer puts in $0.50 -- or whatever formula your employer uses.

 How much should you contribute to the plan?
 At least enough so that you can take full advantage of an employer match.
 After that, you might consider moving on to the next step.